seemoo-lab/nexmon/README.md

 Before we started to work on this repository, we developed patches for the Nexus 5 (with bcm4339 WiFi chip) in the [bcm-public](https://github.com/seemoo-lab/bcm-public)  repository and those for the Raspberry Pi 3 (with bcm43438 WiFi chip) in the [bcm-rpi3](https://github.com/seemoo-lab/bcm-rpi3) repository.
 To remove the development overhead of maintaining multiple separate repositories, we decided to merge them in this repository and add support for some additional devices.
 In contrast to the former repositories, here, you can only build the firmware patch without drivers and kernels.
 The Raspberry Pi 3 makes an exception, as here it is always required to also build the driver.

+# WARNING
+Our software may damage your hardware and may void your hardware’s warranty!
+You use our tools at your own risk and responsibility!
+If you don't like these terms, don't use nexmon!

 # Supported Devices
 The following devices are currently supported by our nexmon firmware patch.